SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 Before starting with this unit, please make sure you installed Docker.
 To do so, follow the [install instructions](https://docs.docker.com/install/) for your operation system.
 If your operation does not support Docker, please use a virtual machine and install Docker there.
+For windows, you need to have Windows 10 Professional and at least 8GB of RAM.

 To follow this unit, we suggest to continue with teh final result of Week 2 Unit 5.
 The final result of this unit can be found in the branch `course/2_5_testing_practice`.